 What is a Mortgage?

-A mortgage is a loan that is used for purchasing a home.
+A mortgage is a loan for the specific purpose of purchasing a property.

 With a mortgage, a financial institution typically lends you anywhere between 80%-95% of the money required to buy your home.
 The remaining 5%-20% of the cost of the home has to be put up by you through what they call a down payment.